FengD/mqtt_qos_wireshark_test/readme.md

 ### `Pre-preparation`
 It is better to use mqtt first to better understand what it could do for us.

 * 1. Install an mqtt broker on your local pc or on your cloud server.
-[Emqx](https://github.com/emqx/emqx) or [mosquitto](https://github.com/eclipse/mosquitto) are both good choice.
+[Emqx](https://github.com/emqx/emqx) or [mosquitto](https://github.com/eclipse/mosquitto) are both good choices.

-* 2. And then you could install `mosquitto-clients` (`sudo apt install mosquitto-clients` on ubuntu) to test the communication between `subscriber` and `publisher`.
+* 2. And then you could install `mosquitto-clients` (`sudo apt install mosquitto-clients` on ubuntu) to test the communication between `subscriber mosquitto_sub` and `publisher mosquitto_pub`.
 If you want to develop some demos by yourself there is a [project](https://github.com/FengD/public_libs/tree/master/communication/mqtt) that you could refer.

 ### `Understand qos by wireshark`
 * The qos could be defined both on `sub` and `pub` side.
 So the different combinations are as below.